SAP Analytics Cloud: Live Smart Predict with SAP HANA

 You need to open the Cloud Connector Homepage, you may see some warnings because the SSL certificate is self-signed.
 I had to use Safari in private browsing mode to get it to open and accept the insecure (untrusted) SSL cert.
 This certificate can be replaced with a signed one to avoid this issue.

-The default username password is Administrator / manage, this will be changed on first login.
+The default SCC username password is Administrator / manage, this will be changed on first login.

 We connect to the SAC tenant Subaccount from step 1, using your SCP credentials (usually S ID or email).
 For SAP employees, this is your global password.

 Once the Subaccount is defined, we add a “Cloud To On-Premise” connection

 The wizard guides us, mapping the internal physical host to a virtual host